This post covers grounds for winding up of a company

 The following below are some of the instances that which the court can order the company to be wound up for just and equitable reasons;

-- When the court is of the opinion that the company was incorporated for fraudulent purposes, the court may order for the company to be wound up.
+- When the court is of the opinion that the company was incorporated for fraudulent purposes, the court may order the company to be wound up.

-- For instance when the company is established as a public company but actually, it is a private company.
+- For instance when the company is established as a public company but actually, is a private company.

-- Here the court can order that particular company be wound up because it committed fraud during its incorporation.
+- Here the court can order that a particular company be wound up because it committed fraud during its incorporation.
 And by so doing it is averting some legal obligations.

 - Where there is mismanagement of funds by the directors of the company

-- Whereupon the court’s assessment and investigation of the company’s funds, and come out with the view that there is mismanagement or embezzlement of the company’s funds; it can finally order for the company to be wound up.
+- Whereupon the court’s assessment and investigation of the company’s funds, and come out with the view that there is mismanagement or embezzlement of the company’s funds; it can finally order the company to be wound up.

 The above discussion reveals that the act of winding up a company is not just a mere wish and deliberate conduct by either member of the company or its creditors.

 It involves various crucial and sensitive steps, for example, passing a special resolution for winding up a company, petitioning the court for the court’s order for winding up, were granted the appointment of the liquidators and receivers, the realization of the company’s assets, and payment of debts.